ygrayne/oberon-rts-sw/README.md

 * oberon-rts-sw
   * lib
-    * rts: the modules for Oberon RTS that are independent of the platform
+    * any: the modules for Oberon RTS that are independent of the platform
     * platform: the platform-dependent ones
+    * board: the board-dependent ones
   * system: a directory per system, usually only a module that builds the whole system
     * s1-rts: currently building the minimal system
   * orig